 ● E-learning: Proposers accepting funding from SINE2020 need to make available their teaching material for the SINE2020 e-learning portal.

 ● Maximum support: maximum 50% of the total budget of the school, but not more than 10,000 EUR/school will be supported.
 An average amount of 200EUR/student is foreseen.
-The available budget to be distributed between the schools is: 52,500 EUR/year.
+The available budget to be distributed between introductory schools is 52,500 EUR/year and 45,000 EUR/year for Advanced schools.

 ● Students: school directors will be responsible for selecting the supported students (travel and/or subsistence).